sastagordonramsay/fmri-functional-connectivity-dmn/README.md

 jupyter notebook notebooks/dmn_analysis.ipynb

 Notes
 This analysis provides an approximate ROI-based representation of resting-state networks and is intended as a demonstration of computational neuroimaging workflows.
+This analysis is performed on a single subject as a proof-of-concept for pipeline implementation.